adity365/Experiment-15/README.md

 # Experiment-15
+AIM : To study and implement Recursive Function
 # Recursive Function
 A recursive function is a function that calls itself in order to solve a problem.
 The function generally breaks the problem into smaller instances of the same problem, which it solves recursively until reaching a base case that stops the recursion.